Scale Groups: Introduction

 \section{Introduction}

-This article concerns what we shall call \emph{scale groups}, by which is meant closed subgroups of the group of isometries of a regular tree fixing an end of the tree and transitive on its vertices.
+This article concerns what we shall call \emph{scale groups}, that is, closed subgroups of the group of isometries of a regular tree fixing an end of the tree and transitive on its vertices.
 Scale groups are totally disconnected, locally compact (t.d.l.c.)~groups.
 They appear in several guises in group theory, and emerge as an essential part of the abstract theory of t.d.l.c.~groups.
-The article develops basic properties of scale groups and indicates how they appear in various contexts.
+The article discusses the roles played by scale groups and develops the basic properties of these groups.
 The overview presented in the next few paragraphs refers to the table in Figure~\ref{fig:concept_relations}.
 Rows of the table correspond to increasing levels of concrete representation of groups, and columns to three settings in which scale groups occur.

-Scale groups occur as subgroups of simple Lie groups over local fields~\cite{Serre_Lie,Schneider} and of Kac-Moody groups over finite fields~\cite{CarErsRit,CapRem}.
+If $G$ is any closed group of isometries of a tree acting $2$-transitively on the boundary, then, by~\cite[Proposition~2]{Nebbia} or~\cite[Lemma~3.1.1]{BM} and~\cite[Lemma~2.2]{Radu}, $G$ has at most two orbits of vertices.
+In the case of one orbit, the fixator of an end is a scale group.
+Examples include subgroups of simple Lie groups over local fields~\cite{Serre_Lie,Schneider} and of Kac-Moody groups over finite fields~\cite{CarErsRit,CapRem}.
 The affine buildings, see~\cite{BrownAbram}, of rank~1 groups in these classes are trees and the action of the group on the boundary is $2$-transitive.
-In cases when the group is transitive on vertices of the tree, the fixator of an end is a scale group, as are end fixators in any group of tree isometries satisfying these transitivity conditions.
-Being subgroups of groups acting transitively on the boundary of a tree, these scale groups are part of the \emph{microcosm} for the class of all (simple) t.d.l.c.~groups discussed by P.-E.~Caprace in~\cite{Caprace_microcosm}.
-More examples of groups $2$-transitive on the boundary of a tree are defined in~\cite{BM} with the aid of a \emph{legal colouring} of the edges (an idea introduced in~\cite{LMRoom}), and this definition inspired the method for constructing new examples from old given in \cite{P(k)_BanksElderWi}.
+These scale groups are part of the ``microcosm" for the class of all (simple) t.d.l.c.~groups discussed by P.-E.~Caprace in~\cite{Caprace_microcosm}.
+Further examples of groups $2$-transitive on the boundary of a tree are defined in~\cite{BM} with the aid of a \emph{legal colouring} of the edges (an idea introduced in~\cite{LMRoom}), and this definition inspired the method for constructing new examples from old given in \cite{P(k)_BanksElderWi}.
 The Caprace microcosm is explored in~\cite{Radu}, which classifies, for certain valencies, simple groups of tree automorphisms acting $2$-transitively on the boundary.
-The first column of the table in Figure~\ref{fig:concept_relations} has abstract classes of groups in the first row, isometry groups of trees $2$-transitive on the boundary in the second row, and groups described by means of edge labellings in the third row.
+These classes of scale groups are identified in the first column of the table in Figure~\ref{fig:concept_relations}.